bpmct/coder-home-directory/README.md

 See the [.coder/](.coder/) folder for a sample image and corresponding template to copy the initial files.

-An can also further customize their home directory with a [dotfiles repo or a personalize script](https://coder.com/docs/workspaces/personalization).
+An individual developer can also further customize their home directory with a [dotfiles repo or a personalize script](https://coder.com/docs/workspaces/personalization).